asottile/astpretty/README.md

 Pretty print the output of python stdlib `ast.parse`.

-astpretty is intended to be a replacements for `ast.dump`.
+astpretty is intended to be a replacement for `ast.dump`.

 ## Installation